What’s Up This Weekend in Newport County: July 1 - 4

 - Dockside: DJ Spiffy at 9 pm

+- Gurney’s Newport: DJ from 5 pm to 10 pm on The Firepit Deck, Live music from 6 pm to 9 pm

-- Johnny’s at Wyndham: Live music from 6 pm to 9 pm
+- Johnny’s at Wyndham: Group Therapy from 6 pm to 9 pm

 - JPT Film & Event Center: Elvis at 2:30 pm & 7:30 pm